Windows OS Hub

 vmware vm file on vmfs datastore

-4. Display the contents of the virtual disk configuration file (*.vmdk) using the cat command:
+4. List the virtual disk configuration file (*.vmdk) using the cat command:

 # cat test_vm_3.vmdk

-7. Using the down arrow key, go to the line containing the disk size and press i (to edit it).
+7. Use the down arrow key to scroll to the line containing the disk size and press i (to edit it).
 Specify the new size of the virtual disk.
 Press ESC to exit the edit mode and then type :wq -> Enter to save the changes; shrink vmdk file size on vmware datastore

 rm test_vm_3.vmdk